Venafi/vault-pki-monitor-venafi/README.md

 1. Check the result in Venafi:
     1. For Venafi Platform, navigate to the policy folder (zone) you specified when you created the role, and review the certificate that was created.
-    1. For Venafi Cloud, navigate to the certificate inventory page and use the 'Newly Discovered' filter to view certificates that were uploaded from Vault within the specified timeframe.
+    1. For Venafi Cloud, navigate to the Venafi Cloud Risk Assessement certificate inventory page and use the 'Newly Discovered' filter to view certificates that were uploaded from Vault within the specified timeframe.

 <!-- TODO: show example of separating permissions between InfoSec and DevOps -->